degaart/scalable-font2/docs/API.md

 The following functions are only available if the header is included with `SSFN_IMPLEMENTATION` define.
 They allocate memory and therefore depend on libc (or crafted compilers like gcc have all four functions as built-ins), hence are expected to be used by normal user space applications.
-You can make the normal renderer dependency-free by including with `SSFN_STATIC`, however with limited funtionality, see section Configuring Memory Management above.
+You can make the normal renderer dependency-free by including with `SSFN_MAXLINES`, however with limited funtionality, see section Configuring Memory Management above.

 ## Initilization